abusufiyanbelif/bmsssolapur-v2/docs/TROUBLESHOOTING.md

 ---

-## 1. "Could not refresh access token" / "Getting metadata from plugin failed" (Local Development / Seeding)
+## 1. "UNAUTHENTICATED" / "PERMISSION_DENIED" / "Could not reach Cloud Firestore backend" (Local & Deployed)

+**Error Message(s):**
+- `16 UNAUTHENTICATED: Request had invalid authentication credentials.`
+- `Could not reach Cloud Firestore backend.`
+- `7 PERMISSION_DENIED: Missing or insufficient permissions.`
-**Error Message:** `Seeding Failed - UNKNOWN: Getting metadata from plugin failed with error: Could not refresh access token: Request failed with status code 500` or a similar authentication error when running the seeder.
+- `Seeding Failed - UNKNOWN: Getting metadata from plugin failed with error: Could not refresh access token`

 **Cause:**
-This is the most common issue for local development.
-It means your local machine is not authenticated with Google Cloud, so the server-side Firebase Admin SDK cannot access your project's database.
+This is the most common category of errors.
+It means your application's environment—whether it's your local machine or the deployed Firebase App Hosting server—is not authorized to communicate with your Google Cloud services, especially Firestore.

-**Solution:**

-You must authenticate your local development environment using the Google Cloud CLI.
+---

+### Solution for Local Development (Your Machine)

+If you see this error while running the app on your local computer (e.g., when seeding data from `/admin/seed`), you must authenticate your local environment.
 This is a **one-time setup**.

 1.  **Install the gcloud CLI**: If you don't already have it, [follow the official installation instructions](https://cloud.google.com/sdk/docs/install).
 2.  **Run the Login Command**: Open your terminal and run the following command.
 It will open a browser window for you to log in with your Google account.
     ```bash
     gcloud auth application-default login
     ```
 3. After successful login, a credential file is stored on your local machine.
-The application will automatically use this file to authenticate with Google Cloud services.
+The application's server-side code (Firebase Admin SDK) will automatically use this file to authenticate.
-4.  **Retry Seeding**: Go back to the `/admin/seed` page and try the "Seed Initial Data" action again.
-It should now succeed.
+4.  **Restart your application** and retry the action.

+---

+### Solution for Deployed App (Firebase App Hosting)

+If you see this error in your deployed application, it means the App Hosting service account needs to be granted permission to access the database.

+1. Go to the **[IAM & Admin page](https://console.cloud.google.com/iam-admin/iam)** in your Google Cloud Console.
+2. Make sure you have selected the correct project (`baitul-mal-connect`).
+3. Find the service account with the name **"Firebase App Hosting compute engine default service account"**.
+Its email will look like `[PROJECT_NUMBER]-compute@developer.gserviceaccount.com`.
+4. Click the **pencil icon** (Edit principal) for that row.
+5. In the slide-out panel, click **+ ADD ANOTHER ROLE**.
+6. In the "Select a role" search box, type **`Cloud Datastore User`**.
+7. Select the **Cloud Datastore User** role from the results.
+8. Click **SAVE**.
+9. The change should take effect within a minute or two.
+The application will then have the correct permissions to access the database.

 ---